pariangolchin/MMNET_TEAM10_2015/README.txt

 5. How to prepare the tree structure
 ------------------------------------------------------
 	Tree structure is saved in a json text file (by default rules.json).
 Formally the tree structure is an array of object.
-Each object (node) represent a rule and/or a semantic concept.
+Each object (node) represents a rule and/or a semantic concept.
 	The structure should be this:

 	{